KAYounes/CSE431-Mobile-Programming-Project/README.md

 # Project Documentation

 ## What is this?
-This is the course project for the course CSE431 Mobile programming course.
+This is the course project for the CSE431 Mobile programming course.

 ## What to expect?
 A running android application that provides food delivery services.